-Southwest Airlines has been a longtime favorite of travelers heading to destinations in the U.S., Mexico and the Caribbean.
+Southwest Airlines has been a longtime favorite of travelers heading to destinations in the U.S., Mexico and Caribbean.
 The airline has affordable flights, flexible booking options and minimal fees.
 Here’s what you need to know about the Southwest Rapid Rewards program.

 What is Southwest Rapid Rewards?